-The full package includes books, workbooks, and manipulatives.
-As of February 2020, the full MFW preschool package costs $330USD.
+The complete package includes books, workbooks, and manipulatives.
+As of March 2022, the complete MFW preschool package costs $342USD.

 If this is a little expensive, you might consider just getting the literature portion or other parts of the program.
 You can find these items and prices broken down here.

 You can find information on the various year stages below:

 MFW is a paper-based curriculum.
 They’ll mail you a package including books and manipulatives for hands-on learning when you purchase the program.